 Figure 5.
-The concentration of nitrite+nitrate ( $NO{2+3}$ ) at Baton Rouge, La from 1997 through April 2014.
-The data for 2012 and 2013 are shown separately.
+The concentration of nitrite+nitrate (NO2+3) at Baton Rouge, LA from 1997 to present.
 Unpublished data from Turner et al.

-The concentration of nitrite+nitrate at Baton Rouge was relatively low in the beginning of 2014, which was near the lowest values measured since 1997.
-The concentration rose at the beginning of May and are expected to rise slightly through May (the data are not yet available).
-The river discharge was a rather low level, however, to result in a May nitrite+nitrate loading that was equal to average value from 2000 to 2013 (Figure 5).
+The concentration of nitrite+nitrate at Baton Rouge was relatively low in the winter of 2015, and was near the lowest values measured since 1997.
+The concentration rose at the end of May and is expected to rise through to the mapping cruise in July.
+The river discharge was a rather low level, however, to result in a May nitrite+nitrate loading that was equal to the average value (Figure 5).
 The total nitrogen load in May is increasingly dominated by the nitrite+nitrate load (Figure 6).